NCDD Discussion List & List Ground Rules

 - Keep your messages relevant to dialogue and deliberation.
 If it’s not immediately apparent that your message is relevant to D&D, explain in your message why you think it is relevant.

 - Direct your message to the subscribers of the list.
 If you forward an announcement, quote an article, etc., add an introduction to the beginning of your message that explains why you thought people would be interested, asks for feedback, etc. People should know why you’re sending them a message.
+(Emails with attachments and no explanation of what’s in the attachment will not be approved.)

 - If your message is directed at an individual and useful primarily to that individual, do not send your message to the entire list.
 Instead of clicking “reply all,” which sends your message to the whole list, just click “reply.”
 (Note: the moderator reserves the right to reject or ask you to reframe posts which seem overly confrontational towards another person on the list, since we are fostering a supportive, respectful community of practice.
 You can always email that person directly, after all.)